Rabindramanohar/rabindra-namaste-react/notes/ep7.md

 In React Router v6, nested routes (children routes) are set up by defining routes within a parent route.
 This allows for more modular and hierarchical routing structures, where child routes inherit the path from their parent routes. e.g: refer header component

+# Dynamic route:

+Dynamic routing in React Router v6 allows you to create flexible and responsive applications.
+By defining routes with dynamic segments and accessing those segments using the useParams hook, you can easily build applications that respond to user input and data changes.
+This approach is particularly useful for applications that need to display details for specific items, such as each restaurant menus.

+# graphQL:

+Unlike REST, GraphQL allows clients to specify exactly what data they need, which can reduce the amount of data transferred and simplify the management of that data.

+## Key Concepts in Frontend GraphQL

+- Query: Request specific data from the GraphQL server.
+- Mutation: Send data to the server to create, update, or delete records.
+- Subscription: Subscribe to real-time data updates.
+- Client Libraries: Tools like Apollo Client help manage GraphQL requests and state management.
+- It helps with overfetching of data.